 - 1/4 tsp salt

 - fresh ground pepper

-In a skillet brown the ground beef with the onion and carrot.
+In a skillet brown the ground beef with the onion, red pepper and carrot.
 Cook until the beef is no longer pink.

 Add the remaining ingredients to the crockpot, and mix well.